 Read Acadia Center’s testimony before the CRMC here.

-Hank Webster is Policy Advocate and Staff Attorney at Acadia Center, based in the Providence office.
+Hank Webster is Staff Attorney and Rhode Island Director at Acadia Center, based in the Providence office.
 He works to implement Acadia Center’s initiatives on transportation and clean energy in Rhode Island and regionally.